 - house arrest in Nevada with electronic surveillance

-- a suspended jail sentence, where the defendant does not have to do jail unless he/she violates other terms the judge imposes
+- a suspended jail sentence in Nevada, where the defendant does not have to do jail unless he/she violates other terms the judge imposes

 - rehabilitation programs and/or counseling